samantha-roth/probDnsclRealData/README.md

 ## Reproduction
 To complete the analysis more quickly in chunks, perform the following steps:
-1. Replace `/storage/work/svr5482` with the location of your `probDnsclRealData` folder.
+1. In all bash files, replace `/storage/work/svr5482` with the location of your `probDnsclRealData` folder.
 2. Install the necessary R packages by running `installPackages.R` in the `code` folder.
 3. Call the bash file `runCodeBeforeQGIS.sh`
 4. Open QGIS.